IKEA ABROTTEN Mattress Review (2025)

 What IKEA mattress alternatives should I consider?

-We think you should consider Juno as an IKEA ABROTTEN alternative.
+We think you should consider Juno.
 It has excellent edge support, above-average motion isolation, and cooling features like a gel-infused foam layer and an optional Cool+ cover.
-Juno also offers a 120-night risk-free sleep trial and a generous 15-year warranty.
+Juno also offers a 120-night sleep trial, with the option to return the mattress during the trial for a full refund.
+You also get a 15-year warranty and a free bedding bundle that includes a sheet set, pillow(s), and a mattress protector.
+Juno is available at a lower price of $499 for a queen size, compared to $599 for IKEA ABROTTEN.